Skip to content

 Part V · The Meta Scale · What is this framework itself?

-XVI-A · Lucidaoism: Lucid Being Is Walking the Tao
+XVIII · Luciditao: Lucid Being Is Walking the Tao

-Just as “philosophy” means “love of wisdom” (philo-sophia), “Luciditao” (明在学) means “the study of lucid being,” the study and practice of engaging reality through lucid awareness1.
+Just as “philosophy” means “love of wisdom” (philo-sophia), “Luciditao” (明在学) names the study and practice of lucid being: to exist lucidly is already to walk the Tao1.
 This chapter explains why The Tao of Lucidity needs a disciplinary name, what that name means, and how it relates to existing fields.

 A philosophical framework that aspires to be more than a paper or a book, that aspires to become a knowledge tradition that can be inherited, discussed, corrected, and developed, needs a name.
 A name is not vanity; a name is addressability2.